FirstBank

 View final prototype ↗

-The road taken & designing a prototype
+The road taken & Designing a prototype

 As with my usual thoroughness, I conducted multiple research and analysis in order to receive feedback to what needed improvement and what worked satisfactorily.
 When it came to the UX process, my aims for this redesign were based on the following factors: